Pork Rind Coated Baked Keto Chicken Strips

-For a very crunchy coating, keep the crush of the pork rinds coarse so it looks like panko bread crumbs.
+For a very crunchy coating, keep the crush of the pork rinds coarse so it looks like panko bread crumbs or cornflakes.

 For a light crispy coating crush the pork rinds very fine like Italian breadcrumbs.

-Always use fresh pork rinds for coating, as pork rinds age, they become stale and chewy and will not crush nicely like fresh ones will.
+Always use fresh pork rinds for coating, as pork rinds age, they become stale and chewy and will become difficult to crush.

-Next transfer some mayo to a small bowl, mix in any seasonings you like, garlic powder, cayenne, onion powder, curry powder, whatever you want.
+In a small bowl, mix mayo with any seasonings you like, garlic powder, cayenne, onion powder, curry powder, whatever you want.
 Combine well, season to taste, and set aside.

 It’s best to prepare a little more than you need.
 It is a real pain to be in the middle of coating and run out of ingredients with a bunch of chicken left.